 Check out the info below for future tour dates, and track them to receive alerts when they tour near you

-Also known as Nick Talbot, Gravenhurst has built a foundation for himself and others in the Bristol music scene with his own label, Silent Age Records, establishing a stronger-than-ever DIY presence in the city and setting him up for signing to Warp Records.
-The ever-changing sound of Gravenhurst is currently inspiring musicians and fans across the country with beautiful guitars, soulful vocals and haunting lyrics of murder and corruption.
+Also known as Nick Talbot, Gravenhurst built a foundation in the Bristol music scene with his own label, Silent Age Records, establishing a stronger-than-ever DIY presence in the city and setting him up for signing to Warp Records.
+With the tragic passing of Nick in 2014, the sound of Gravenhurst continues to inspire musicians and fans across the country with beautiful guitars and soulful vocals.

 Gravenhurst tour dates